hashicorp/terraform/website/source/docs/providers/azurerm/r/eventhub_consumer_group.html.markdown

 * `namespace_name` - (Required) Specifies the name of the grandparent EventHub Namespace.
 Changing this forces a new resource to be created.

+* `eventhub_name` - (Required) Specifies the name of the EventHub.
+Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which the EventHub Consumer Group's grandparent Namespace exists.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.